viet34tqc/notebook/interview.md

 The basic difference between CSS Grid Layout and CSS Flexbox Layout is that flexbox was designed for layout in one dimension - either a row or a column.
 Grid was designed for two-dimensional layout - rows, and columns at the same time

-If we want a FLEXIBLE layout (the size of the content decide how much individual space each item takes up), we use flex.
+If we want a FLEXIBLE layout (the size of the content decides how much individual space each item takes up), we use flex.
 If we want a more fixed layout (you create a layout and then you place items into it) and you want to control the alignment by row and column, we use grid.

+## What if we put anchor tag into `head` and put `title` or `link` tag into body

+When we put the tags used in `body` tag into `head`, they will be moved back to the very top of `body` tag When we put `title` or `link` tag in the body, it still works but not recommended.

 ## Can you describe the key principles of accessibility in web development, and how you would apply these in a front-end project